nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![SortEventSequenceDiagram](images/SortEventSequenceDiagram.png)

-Sorting a list of events involves calling `Model#sortEventList(SortEventType)`, which will sort the event list based on the `SortEventType` object passed into the method.
+Sorting a list of events involves calling `Model#sortEventList(SortEventKey)`, which will sort the event list based on the `SortEventKey` object passed into the method.

 This sorting feature can only be executed when there are more than 1 event listed on the UI.
 It will only sort the event list based on the last String entered in the user input.